dnanexus/dxCompiler/doc/Developing.md

 If you encounter any additional issues while creating the release, you will need to make the fixes in `develop` and then merge them into the release branch.

-To complete the release, open a PR to merge the release branch into main.
-You can then delete the release branch.

-Following the release, it is also nice to bump the SNAPSHOT versions in the `develop` branch.
+Following the release, you need to merge `RELEASE_NOTES.md` from the release branch into develop.
+If you released from `HEAD`, then you also need to bump the SNAPSHOT versions in the `develop` branch using the `scripts/update_versions.sh` script.

 ### Releasing manually